 According to the self-evaluation report, the choice of assessment mode is influenced by the volume of the discipline and its corresponding learning outcomes.
 Nevertheless, there is a uniform approach for all preclinical modules, clinical modules, and humanitarian modules.
 Only the science module employs a different assessment method.
-Whilstit is possible to use a standard/uniform approach, for example, for all clinical subjects, it is desirable to utilise individual approaches,

 The syllabi include a description of the current oral survey, which is a component of formative/ongoing assessment.
 The mark is calculated based on students' activity, including their preparedness, participation in discussions, and presentation skills.
-However, the grading processes and rubrics for scoring should be more detailed, providing clearer criteria for students.
-For example, If the presentation is graded out of 10 points, it should be broken down even more into rubrics
+The grading processes and rubrics for scoring could be more detailed, providing clearer. criteria for students.

+For example, If the presentation is graded out of 10 points, it could be broken down even more using a more detailed rubric.